vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Merchants can log in on [portal.vipps.no](https://portal.vipps.no) and deactivate their sale units.
 This is sometimes done "by accident", without being aware of the consequences.
 If a sale unit has been incorrectly deactivated, the merchant can reactivate it again.

-We require BankID for deactivation and reactivation, and can not help with this based on email requests.
+**Please note:** We require BankID for deactivation and reactivation, and can not help with this based on email requests.

-This can also happen if the test merchant is not being used for a _very long_ time.
+Deactivation can also happen if the test merchant is not being used for a _very long_ time.
 Please
 [contact customer service](https://vipps.no/kontakt-oss/bedrift/vipps/),
 and we will reactivate the merchant.

 We no longer automatically deactivate test merchants.
 Merchants can also create new sale units in the test environment on [portal.vipps.no](https://portal.vipps.no).